Carcassonne Airport

-Air service history
+History

 In 1993, according to the Official Airline Guide (OAG) Carcassonne was served by Aigle Azur airlines with nonstop service to Paris Orly Airport operated with Saab 340 regional turboprop airliners.
 During the late 1990s, the airport was being served with budget flights to and from European airports, and by 2006 had regular flight connections with Dublin, London Stansted, Liverpool, East Midlands and Charleroi.
 In 2011, the airport served 368,000 passengers.

 Atlas Atlantique Airlines operated from the airport briefly to Oran in Algeria from 2016 to 2017; however, the airline ceased operations in late November 2017.
 Ryanair is the only airline currently operating scheduled passenger service into the airport.
-It operates Boeing 737-800 jetliners on all of its flights.